eneko/eneko.github.io/_posts/2020-12-06-getting-started-with-async-await-in-swift.md

 ## Package Setup

+For me, the easiest way to test new stuff is from the command line (I find executables super easy to set up).

-In the command line, make a new folder (any name is good) and `cd` into it:
+In the command line, make a new folder (any name you want) and `cd` into it:

 ```
 mkdir async-await-cli-demo